bokkypoobah/TopSecrets/README.md

 ## Risks

-* Could have weaknesses in the algorithms, or in the implementation of the algorithms
+* Could have weaknesses in the algorithms, or in the implementation of the algorithms, in the Shamir39 tool

 ## Hardware